Monopoly Junior: Rules

 Players take turns in order, with the initial player determined by age before the game: the youngest player goes first.
 Players are dealt an initial amount Monopoly money depending on the total number of players playing: 20 in a two-player game, 18 in a three-player game or 16 in a four-player game.
 A typical turn begins with the rolling of the die and the player advancing their token clockwise around the board the corresponding number of spaces.
 When the player lands on an unowned space they must purchase the space from the bank for the amount indicated on the board, and places a sold sign on the coloured band at the top of the space to denote ownership.
 If a player lands on a space owned by an opponent the player pays the opponent rent in the amount written on the board.
 If the opponent owns both properties of the same colour the rent is doubled.

-You may sell properties for extra money or if you don't have enough money to pay the other players.
+A player may sell properties for extra money or if they do not have enough money to pay a debt.

 A player who lands on or passes the GO space collects 2 Monopoly money from the bank.
 Players who land on a Chance space must take the top Chance card from the draw pile and follow the instructions.
 No reward or penalty is given for landing on Free Parking or Just Visiting.
 Players who land on Go To Jail must move their token to Jail (without passing GO nor collecting 2 Monopoly money).
 To get out of Jail the player may use a Get Out of Jail Free card or pay 1 Monopoly money to the bank at the start of their next turn.

 The game is over when a player is bankrupted by not having enough money to pay rent, buy a property or pay a fee on a Chance card.
 The remaining player with the most money wins.
 In the event of a tie the player with the most properties wins.